-A copy of the Food Security Supplement questionnaire is available on the ERS Web site (address at end of this document) and in the documentation on the Census Bureau FTP site.
+A copy of the Food Security Supplement questionnaire is available on the ERS website (address at end of this document) and on the Census Bureau FTP site.
 Variable names in the data dictionary generally consist of the prefix HE (household variable, edited) followed by the question number from the questionnaire.
 The major sections are as follows:

-- (1) Food Spending (HES1A-HES8). - (2) Minimum Food Spending Needed (HES8B-HES8D) - (3) Food Assistance Program Participation (HES9-HESP9). - (4) Food Sufficiency and Food Security (HESS1-HESSHM5).
-This section includes the 18 food security questions that are used to calculate the 12-month Food Security Scales as well as follow-up questions that are used to calculate the 30-day food security scales. - (5) Ways of Avoiding or Ameliorating Food Deprivation Coping Strategies (HESC1-HESCM4).
+- (1) Food Spending (HES1A-HES8). - (2) Minimum Food Spending Needed (HES8B-HES8D). - (3) Food Assistance Program Participation (HES9-HESP9). - (4) Food Sufficiency and Food Security (HESS1-HESSHM5).
+This section includes the 18 food security questions that are used to calculate the 12-month Food Security Scales as well as followup questions that are used to calculate the 30-day food security scales. - (5) Ways of Avoiding or Ameliorating Food Deprivation Coping Strategies (HESC1-HESCM4).